angyuqian/coffee-code/Timeline-Workshop/README.md

 # Timeline-Workshop
-Materials for workshop to create temporal visualizations using <a href="https://timeline.knightlab.com/">Timeline JS</a>
+Materials for workshop to create temporal visualizations using [TimelineJS](https://timeline.knightlab.com/)

 ### Step 1:

-  Build a new Google Spreadsheet using the <a  href="https://drive.google.com/previewtemplate?id=1pHBvXN7nmGkiG8uQSUB82eNlnL8xHu6kydzH_-eguHQ&mode=public">template</a> created by the Timeline JS folks or use the SampleTimeline.xlsx data and template for this workshop.
+  Build a new Google Spreadsheet using the [template](https://drive.google.com/previewtemplate?id=1pHBvXN7nmGkiG8uQSUB82eNlnL8xHu6kydzH_-eguHQ&mode=public) created by the TimelineJS folks or use the SampleTimeline.xlsx data and template for this workshop.

 + What kind of data will you need to include in the template?
   Open the template and review the column headers.